-Australian lobster model (RLRAG 37)
+• Australian lobster model (ongoing)

-Work has continued to apply the newly developed Australian Lobster model (which is being used in Western Australia) to this fishery.
+Work has continued to apply the newly developed Australian Lobster model (which is being used in Western Australia) to the Victorian fishery.
 The same model is also likely to be adopted in Tasmania.
 Using a consistent modelling framework would allow greater sharing of knowledge between jurisdictions and the development of a community of practice.
 This would result in a more reliable and tested modelling framework and outputs for this fishery.
 The model is now running for the Western Zone with further consistency testing between the modelling frameworks to be conducted.
 The focus for the RAG in this last year has been on issues related to the development of the management plan, hence this component has not progressed as far through the RAG as planned.

-Management plan review (all RLRAGs and RLMPRSCs)
+• Management plan review (all RLRAGs and RLMPRSCs)

-Many of the above elements supported the development of the new management plan and harvest strategy.
-The end result will be captured in the final management plan document.
-Significant additional modelling of alternative management concepts (in addition to those described above) was conducted as different ideas were explored through and proposed by the RLRAG and RLMPRSC members.
+Many of the above and previously reported elements supported the development of the new management plan and harvest strategy.
+This work has been captured in the final management plan document.